temporalio/documentation/docs/go/how-to-develop-a-worker-program-in-go.md

 ### Registering Actiity `structs`

 Per [Activity Definition](/docs/how-to-develop-an-activity-definition-in-go) best practices, you may have an Activity struct that has multiple methods and fields.
-When an Activity is registered as a struct, that Worker has access to all exported methods.
+When you use `RegisterActivity()` for an Activity struct, that Worker has access to all exported methods.

 ### Registering multiple Types